wasmerio/ate/doc/components.md

 - **ResourceScopeInterceptor** will start the **ResourceScope** for any API methods that are invoked.
 - **ResourceStatsInterceptor** performs atomic counts on methods so that heavily loaded methods can take proactive or reactive measures but ultimately it was built to show how a **ResourceScope** could be used.
-- **TopicInterceptor** allows the caller to specifc a Kafka Topic that the API should execute its logic under by passing in a 'Topic' header.
+- **PartitionInterceptor** allows the caller to specifc a Kafka partition that the API should execute its logic under by passing in a 'PartitionKey' header.
 If no header is supplied then the ATE library will use the domain name of the USERNAME claim written in the supplied token as the partition name.
 - **TransactionInterceptor** will commit any records marked for saving (d.headIO.mergeLater) into the chain-of-trust before returning to the caller (but only if the return code is a success as otherwise